koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 ### Sprint Updates

-At the end of each sprint, CEO posts an update to a variety of social media channels.
+At the end of each sprint, C-Level posts an update to a variety of social media channels.
 Here is the process:

 1. Videos from each teammate are complete by AM on the Wednesday of the sprint end.
 See demo process for details on this.
 2. Confirm that all videos are compiled in a YouTube playlist titled Progress Updates YYYY-MM-DD
-3. Add CEO video as first video in playlist; reorder the others roughly with the most important / informative updates nearest the top
+3. Add C-Level video as first video in playlist; reorder the others roughly with the most important / informative updates nearest the top
 4. Post the video and 1-2 highlights to Twitter from the [@koor_tech](https://twitter.com/koor_tech) account.
 Add \# and #remotework hashtags.
-5. CEO retweets from his personal account and \[EA:\] using Hootsuite, schedules the same post in our other media channels: including Facebook: Koor Technologies, Inc., LinkedIn: Koor Technologies, Inc., and LinkedIn:.
+5. C-Level retweets from his personal account and \[EA:\] using Hootsuite (in the future), schedules the same post in our other media channels: including LinkedIn: Koor Technologies, Inc., and Twitter: Koor Technoliges, Inc..

 ### Sprint Update Video Guidelines

+!!! note
+    Currently we are not publishing sprint update videos.

 1. Deadlines:
     1. All individual-contributor (IC) videos are due by **end of day Tuesday** local time, unless your manager has set an earlier deadline
     2. All manager videos are due by **Wednesday 12p (noon) Pacific time**
-    3. CEO video is due by 9:30p Pacific Time
+    3. C-Level video is due by 9:30p Pacific Time
 2. All IC videos should be 2 minutes or less, and cover what work you completed in this sprint.
 Manager videos should be 5 minutes or less.
 (Times are not strictly enforced, e.g. going 2m10s is fine, but 3 minutes should be a sign that you're covering too much.)
 3. Each video should have the person's name, or role if preferred, and the date in its title.
 Remember that dates should be in yyyy-mm-dd format
 4. All team members should add their videos to the week's playlist.
 The first person to publish the video may need to create the playlist, titled Progress Updates YYYY-MM-DD